Chemistry’s multi-pronged approach to inclusive excellence

 Chemistry Bridge to the Doctorate

 Bridge to the doctorate began in Fall 2019.
 The department was selected as the first Chemistry Bridge site by ACS and received funding for the first 3 years.
 Our Bridge Program is designed as a 22 month Master’s program.
 Fellows come to campus a week before the other first years.
 This gives them time to acclimate to Madison, meet other fellows and have Bridge orientation.
 Following the first week, Fellows then attend orientation with all other first years.
 In the fall, they rotate and select a group (one which is willing to accept a Bridge Fellow).
 After the first year, the Bridge committee meets with the PI and the Fellow and discusses future plans.
 This is to help prepare the Fellow for either applying to other programs, or transitioning into our PhD program or graduating with a Master’s degree.
-As of 10.3.2023, we have had 17 Bridge to the Doctorate Fellows.

 The Bridge to the Doctorate Program was initially funded by a 3-year grant from American Chemical Society.
 Currently, Bridge is funded by the Department of Chemistry, L&S College, the graduate school, P&G and PPG.